reality-two/reality2-documentation/userfriendly/README.md

 Once a decision has been made, it is time to act.
 Bees have tasks `(which are 'Actions' in the Finite-State Machine terminology)`.
 There is a wide variety of tasks that your Bees can perform, augmented by their Antennae.

-*Perhaps you have a Bee programmed to get a daily quote to inspire you, using ChatGPT to explain what it actually means (like* [here](https://github.com/reality-two/reality2-definitions/blob/main/sentants/sentant_zenquote_to_chatgpt.yaml)*).*
+*Perhaps you have a Bee programmed to get a daily quote to inspire you, using ChatGPT to explain what it actually means (like* https://github.com/reality-two/reality2-definitions/blob/main/bees/zenquote_to_chatgpt.bee.yaml*).*

-## Conclusion
+## What next?

 At the moment, this tool is still in its infancy, but one day, we hope that you will see the 'Reality2 enabled' Bee logo on devices, places and events, and breathe a sigh of relief because you know, therefore, that your Bees will make the experience calm and enjoyable.

+For more details, check out the documentation of the [Construct mode](./construct.md) built into the default Sentant Viewer.